vishsangale/vishsangale.github.io/_posts/2016-11-06-pythonic-code.md

 Why to write a code in Pythonic way?

-* Highly readable(Almost looks like Pseudo-code).
+* Highly readable(Almost looks like Pseudo-code)
-* Probably Faster.
+* Probably Faster
-* Easy to write and understand.
+* Easy to write and understand

 Below are some tricks, using which you can make your code _Pythonic_.